Ethical Travel in Svalbard

 Their tips for ethical tourism are:

 The taking of tours is quite fundamental, as Svalbard isn’t exactly a destination for independent travel, because of, you know, polar bears.
 And an extreme climate and topography.
-And a lack of infrastructure, resources, and, let’s face it, pretty much anything, outside Longyearbyen.
-The Visit Svalbard has a full list of tours and tour companies, order-able by many options including style, date, length, and price, and you can book tours directly through it.
-All tour companies available are licensed / authorised by Visit Svalbard and they’ll only put forward trips that meet strict ethical criteria.
+And a lack of infrastructure, resources, and, let’s face it, pretty much anything outside Longyearbyen.
+Visit Svalbard has a full list of tours and tour companies, order-able by many options including style, date, length, and price, and you can book tours directly through it.
+All tour companies available are licensed / authorised by Visit Svalbard and they only put forward trips that meet strict ethical criteria.

 This isn’t just about environmental and animal welfare issues (including husky rides and wildlife cruises) but also political ones.
-For example, Pyramiden is very popular for tourists but Visit Svalbard have stated due to Russia’s invasion of Ukraine, they aren’t currently advertising any on their website, and while they say it’s still possible to visit on a tour, most of the tour companies who work with Visit Svalbard have removed the option from their brochures too.
+For example, Pyramiden is very popular for tourists but Visit Svalbard have stated due to Russia’s invasion of Ukraine, they are not currently advertising any on their website, and while they say it’s still possible to visit on a tour, most of the tour companies who work with Visit Svalbard have removed the option from their brochures too.

 Pyramiden from the fjord cruise boat.